CHRIST COVENANT LOGO

-The shapes: The Cross symbolizes the Gospel of Christ, the ancient church, Presbyterianism, and salvation by grace.
+The shapes: The cross symbolizes the Gospel of Christ, the ancient church, Presbyterianism, and salvation by grace.
 The large rectangle is the sky and our spiritual future.
-The small rectangle, upon which the Cross rests, is the Cornerstone himself, Jesus Christ.
+The small rectangle, upon which the cross rests, is the Cornerstone himself, Jesus Christ.
 (Eph.
 2:20).
-The circle in the Cross points to eternity and the community of the church.
+The circle in the cross points to eternity and the community of the church.
 The broken plane speaks of transcendence and life itself.

 The colors: The logo employs three bold, contrasting and yet complementary colors.
-Teal blue is for the sky, heaven and “the not yet”.
+Teal blue is for the sky, heaven, and “the not yet.”
 Gold is used for the glory of the Father, the royalty of the Son, and the power of the Spirit – the greatness of God.
 Brown reminds us of our home, the earth, “the here and now” and the fact of Christ's incarnation in our world.

-The font: Dwayne chose a Bookman Font, called “Serif Font” that includes Roman, Italic, Bold and Bold Italic fonts, the letters are traditional letter forms but large and bold for readability and a contemporary look.
-Dwayne states, “This font reminds us that our faith has been passed down to us through the centuries, and that we stand on a timeless doctrinal heritage.
+The font: Bookman is a serif font and the letters are traditional letter forms but large and bold for readability and a contemporary look.
+This font reminds us that our faith has been passed down to us through the centuries, and that we stand on a timeless doctrinal heritage.